simprl/atomic-design/manualdocs/rules.md

 * Cells are responsible for connecting the UI to data (for example, Redux).
 * Cells are similar to containers in Redux.

-# Organ
+# Section

 ## Responsibility

-* An Organ composes multiple Cells.
+* An Section composes multiple Cells.
 * Responsible for injecting dependencies.

-# Organism
+# Form

 ## Responsibility

+* A Form composes multiple Sections to view or edit someone entity.
+* It also usually runs specific Ghost for the form.

+# Page

+## Responsibility

-* Responsible for placing page Organs into the page layout and running the Page Ghost.
+* Responsible for placing page sections and forms into the page layout and running the Page Ghost.

 # Ghosts